virtual-labs/exp-convert-re-to-nfa-au/experiment/aim.md

-### Aim of the experiment
+### Aim

-The objective of this experiment is to explore and implement the conversion of a given Regular Expression (RE) into its equivalent Non-Deterministic Finite Automaton (NFA) using Thompson’s Construction method.
-The experiment focuses on illustrating the step-by-step transformation process, helping learners understand how regular expressions can be systematically represented as finite automata — a fundamental concept in pattern recognition and lexical analysis within computational theory.
+To **construct an equivalent Non-Deterministic Finite Automaton (NFA) from a given Regular Expression (RE)** using **Thompson’s Construction method**.
+This experiment illustrates the systematic procedure of converting regular expressions into NFAs, which is fundamental in **pattern matching, lexical analysis, and compiler design**.